Mahabharat Katha: Plot

 Ghatotkatch, Maurvi, Barbareek, aftermath of war, Arjuna's marriages with Ulupi and Chitrāngadā, Babhruvahana, Karna's marriage with Padmavati and his son, Vrishketu and mourning after the war.

 The series also showcases the story's Ashwamedha yagna, during which Arjuna's son Babruvahana, prince of Manipur fights Arjuna and Vrishketu when the horse of yagna reaches Manipur.
-In the fight, Arjun and Vrishketu are killed.
+In the fight, Arjuna and Vrishketu are killed.
 However, Krishna revives both of them and everyone lives happily ever after.